appearin/policy/privacy-policy.md

 > and how to opt out of cookies, see our
 > [Cookie Policy](https://whereby.com/information/tos/cookie-policy/).

-* **Customer Support Information.** We may process information that you send to us, should you choose to submit a ticket to our support email.
-If you contact us, we may use your user account, room, transaction or usage Information to respond.
+* **Customer Support Information.** We will process information that you send to us, should you choose to submit a ticket to our support email.
+If you contact us, we may use your user account, room, transaction or usage Information to respond, depending on your needs.
 > Processing this information is required for performing the
 > contract we entered into with you, at your request (our Terms of
 > Service), cf. GDPR art.
 6(1) item b, as well as our legitimate interest